Gordon-Conwell Theological Seminary logo

 Key Highlights

-• Founded in 1969 through the strategic merger of Gordon Divinity School and Conwell School of Theology.
+• Founded in 1969 through a historic merger of Gordon Divinity School and Conwell School of Theology.

-• Established with the backing of renowned evangelist Billy Graham and prominent pastor Harold Ockenga.
+• Established with the vision and significant backing of evangelist Billy Graham, pastor Harold Ockenga, and philanthropist J. Howard Pew.

-• Features a dedicated urban campus, the Campus for Urban Ministerial Education (CUME), founded in Roxbury in 1976.
+• Pioneered urban ministerial education with the founding of the Campus for Urban Ministerial Education (CUME) in Boston's Roxbury in 1976.

-• A private institution led by President Scott W. Sunquist, an alumnus of the seminary.
+• Led by President Scott W. Sunquist, an alumnus of the institution.

 Timeline